 We even drive to famous Puerto Escondido some 50 km to the west.
 It’s said to be the ultimate beach destination for each’n’every backpacky sneaking thru Mexico.
 It seems nothing compares to it.
 Arriving there it looks like we don’t give the place the chance to unfold its hidden charm.

-Concerning the southern part we’re not sure wether a disastrous hurricane just has passed or anything else led to this massive dilapidation of the whole infrastructure.
+Concerning the southern part, we’re not sure whether a disastrous hurricane just has passed or anything else led to this massive dilapidation of the whole infrastructure.
 Whatever, quickly we’re back to Mazunte …

 … to enjoy beach life’n’sunsets.

 Unfortunately, some guys don’t allow to walk all along the beach.
 Maybe for ecological reasons.
 We could also imagine for speculations.
 Still, who the hell should steal an abandoned, scruffy building right on the beach.